We have volunteers supporting us, operating as integral members of some of our busiest teams and departments, from our dog unit through to forensics.

-There’s hundreds of volunteers already working with us and we always have volunteering opportunities to offer, which can be found in our list of current vacancies, by clicking here.
+There’s hundreds of volunteers already working with us and we always have volunteering opportunities to offer, which can be found in our list of current vacancies.

 Whether it’s volunteering as a puppy walker, a cadet leader, joining our team who operate the police museum, supporting our local neighbourhood teams, or using your specialist skills to volunteer in our specialist departments like the economic crime team, public protection or forensics – we value the effort, support and skills that volunteers bring.

 Utilise your skills and expertise to help us achieve our visions and values in preventing crime and helping those in need.

 Our volunteer programme offers members of the community the opportunity to become citizens in policing.
 Being a citizen is a vital role, as a Police Support Volunteer (PSV) you will bring valuable skills and expertise to our police teams, creating a closer and more effective relationship within our communities and increasing the capacity of our constabulary.